denniskeefe/dorkit/README.md

 # dorkit
-Presents an input field and searches many popular social media platforms in three separate tabs, Bing, Google and DuckDuckGo at once.
+Presents an input field and searches many popular social media platforms in three separate tabs, Yandex, Google, and DuckDuckGo at once.